chhinelas/Data-analysis-case-studies/README.md

 # Data-analysis-case-studies
-This repository contains my chosen case study to solve the problems that I see in the study using data analysis.
+This repository contains our chosen case study to solve the problems that we see in the study using data analysis.